zu2/chibicc-6800-v1/README.md

 //        argment passed by stack
 ```

-## Function arguments are discarded by the caller
+### Function Arguments Handling

+In this implementation:

-Function arguments are discarded at the caller.
-CC68 and Fuzix CC discard them at the called function.
+1. Function arguments are discarded by the caller (unlike CC68/Fuzix CC where this happens in the callee).

-The caller needs stack adjusting code (INS).
+2. The caller performs stack adjustment using `INS`, which increases code size due to frequent calls.
-Because functions are called more times, "caller trimming" takes more bytes.

-This implementation supports register arguments, so the first parameter doesn't need to be PUSH/INS.

-Tradeoffs vary with number of arguments.
+#### Tradeoffs:

-- One argument: more efficient, no PUSH needed.
+- **1 Argument:** Efficient; no `PUSH` needed.
-- Two: one PUSH is removed, but an INS is required.
-Equivalent.
+- **2 Arguments:** Equivalent; one `PUSH` removed but requires an `INS`.
-- Three or more: more INS, less efficient.
+- **3+ Arguments:** Less efficient due to additional `INS`.

-Register arguments are saved at the function prologue, and accessed like local variable within the function.
-There is still room for optimization here.
+Register-based arguments are saved during the prologue and accessed as local variables within functions.
+Further optimizations in this area are possible.

 ## float/long in zero page